AI Resources

 - Detection and consequences: Explain how AI-generated content will be reviewed and potential academic consequences of misuse.

-Many students benefit from using generative AI tools to support their learning.
-In this class, students may use our class PlayLab assistant or Grammarly to:
+Many students benefit from using AI tools to support their learning.
+In this class, students may use our class Nectir AI assistant (in Canvas) or Grammarly to:

-- Help generate study guides or practice questions to review for exams
+- Generate flashcards, study guides, or practice questions to review for exams

 - Refine grammar in essays

-It’s important to use AI ethically and not use AI to replace your learning.
+Don't use AI unethically or to replace your learning.
 For example, students may not:

 - Submit AI-generated or AI-remixed discussion responses or essays

-Directly submitting AI-generated work as one’s own is considered academic dishonesty.
-Student work will be scanned for plagiarism and AI using Turnitin.
-If work is flagged as plagiarized, AI generated, or AI remixed, the student will receive a zero and will need to:
+Directly submitting AI-generated work as one’s own is considered a form of academic dishonesty.
+To deter the unethical use of AI, online exams will be secured using Proctorio and student work will be scanned using Turnitin.
+If work is flagged as plagiarized, AI-generated, or AI-remixed, the student will receive a zero and may need to:

-- Attend a conference with the instructor to review the submitted work
+- Attend a conference with the instructor to review the submitted work, which may include a review of your Google Doc revision history

 - Attend LPC's Academic Honesty SmartShop

-- Redo the assignment (time-permitting and with instructor permission)
+- Redo the assignment or assessment (time-permitting and with instructor permission)

 Generative AI can enhance both teaching and learning in creative ways.
 Below are ideas to help you explore AI: